luxfi/evm/tests/README.md

 # From the root of a clone of avalanchego, build the tmpnetctl cli
 $ ./scripts/build_tmpnetctl.sh

-# Start a new temporary network configured with subnet-evm's default plugin path
+# Start a new temporary network configured with evm's default plugin path
 $ ./build/tmpnetctl start-network --avalanche-path=./build/avalanchego

-# From the root of a clone of subnet-evm, execute the warp test suite against the existing network
+# From the root of a clone of evm, execute the warp test suite against the existing network
 $ ginkgo -vv ./tests/warp -- --use-existing-network --network-dir=$HOME/.tmpnet/networks/latest

 # To stop the temporary network when no longer needed, execute the following from the root of the clone of avalanchego